Santo Domingo Metro

 The Santo Domingo Metro (Metro de Santo Domingo) is a rapid transit system in Greater Santo Domingo.
 Serving the capital of the Dominican Republic, it is the most extensive metro system in the insular Caribbean and Central American region by length and number of stations.
 It began operation on January 30, 2009.

 The Metro is a major part of the "National Master Plan" to improve transportation in Greater Santo Domingo and the rest of the nation.
 The first line was planned to relieve traffic congestion on the Máximo Gómez and Hermanas Mirabal Avenue thoroughfares, which connect Santo Domingo.
 The second line, which opened in April 2013, is meant to relieve the congestion along the Duarte-Kennedy-Centenario Corridor in the city from west to east.
-The current length of the Metro, with the sections of the two lines open as of August 2013, is 27.35 km.
+The current length of the Metro, with the sections of the two lines open as of April 2026, is 35.5 kilometers (22.1 miles).
 Before the second line's opening, 30,856,515 passengers had ridden the Santo Domingo Metro in 2012.
-With both lines opened, ridership increased to 61,270,054 passengers in 2014 and reached 104,003,341 inbetween May 2022 and May 2023.
+With both lines opened, ridership increased to 61,270,054 passengers in 2014 and reached 104,003,341 between May 2022 and May 2023.

 Four more lines were planned to be constructed, for a total of six lines, but just two remained to be implemented in the near future.